-- DOCCS has gradually reintroduce non-essential staff in all regions that have been approved for Phase 2 of NY FORWARD; - DOCCS staff who have been telecommuting during the public health crisis have been approved to continue to do so; and - DOCCS expanded telecommuting, compressed workweeks, alternate work weeks and the staggering of shifts, where appropriate and feasible, to reduce density.
+- DOCCS will gradually reintroduce non-essential staff in regions that have been approved for Phase 2 of NY FORWARD.
+As other regions are approved and move to Phase 2, non-essential staff assigned to a DOCCS work location in those areas will gradually return to work; - DOCCS staff who have been telecommuting during the public health crisis will continue to do so; and - DOCCS will explore expanding telecommuting, a compressed workweek, an alternate work week and the staggering of shifts, where appropriate and feasible, to reduce density.